 However, baby aspirin (very small doses of aspirin) have been found to improve fertility rates in women with chronic inflammation.

 We strongly advise against self-medication with baby aspirin — it’s not a miracle fertility drug.
-But if you know or suspect that you’re suffering from inflammation, you may want to ask your doctor about baby aspirin as a possible treatment option.
+But if you know or suspect that you’re suffering from inflammation, you can ask your doctor about baby aspirin as a possible treatment option.

 If you’re trying to adopt a healthy lifestyle to prepare yourself for pregnancy, herbal painkillers or other natural remedies may seem like better alternatives to over-the-counter drugs.